AlternativeFFFF/Alt-F4/submissions/burning-questions/burning-questions.md

 Now to look at the process with cracking:

+{% include image.html

+src= 'src'
-(DIAG 2: coal -> solid fuel, with heavy oil cracking)
+ alt='Processing coal into solid fuel with heavy oil cracking' caption='Processing coal into solid fuel with heavy oil cracking'

+%}

 We see that we now get 7.375 solid fuel from the same 10 coal instead of 5.75.
 That seems great but the cracking also consumes additional energy.
 So, let's look at total energy gain in total: